-Delegated Regulation (EU) 2015/35 supplements the aforementioned Directive and regulates the minimum content a Solvency and Financial Condition Report must contain.
+Delegated Regulation (EU) 2015/35 and the ROSSEAR regulate the content to be included in the Solvency and Financial Condition Report.

 A. Business and performance

 Solunion Seguros, Compañía Internacional de Seguros y Reaseguros, S.A. (hereinafter "the Company", or "Solunion") is a non-life business insurance company, which is the exclusive social purpose of the practice of insurance and reinsurance operations in the credit and suretyship line of business as well as other supplementary, ancillary or related businesses as soon as they are permitted by the insurance legislation.